My new controller board is complete and has been delivering good coffee for several months now.

 - Power doubling is now done on-board so no external diodes needed.
 (This is why there are now five TRIACs, one for the steam boiler, one for each element of the main boiler and one for each of the pump and solenoid.)

-- Better solution for mounting the board in the coffee machine.
+- Better solution for mounting the board in the coffee machine (assuming you have a Gaggia Baby – any volunteers to do a Gaggia Classic PCB layout?).

-The mounting posts for the Twin PCB bracket help to locate it and I also plan to bolt it to that nice bit of clear base plate with the heatsink.
+The mounting posts for the Twin PCB bracket help to locate it and I have also bolted the PCB to that nice bit of clear base plate with the heatsink.
 (Note: those mounting posts break off really easily and are best not to be trusted!)
-Obviously, there will need to be some kind of plastic backing plate to this board to insulate the exposed mains voltage solder pads.
+I still need to implement some kind of plastic backing plate to this board to insulate the exposed mains voltage solder pads.